Best Roland digital pianos 2025: Our top pick of digital pianos from across the full Roland range

-Bag yourself the ultimate digital playing experience with these top-rated Roland pianos - featuring units from the RP, F, HP, DP, Kiyola, LX and GP series
+Bag yourself the ultimate digital playing experience with these top-rated Roland pianos - featuring units from the F, HP, LX and GP series

 It's fair to say Roland is a pioneer in the digital piano space.
-In 1974, the forward-thinking company released the first ever touch-sensitive electric piano, an innovation that changed the face of digital pianos forever.
+In 1974, the forward-thinking company introduced the first-ever touch-sensitive electric piano, an innovation that forever changed the face of digital pianos.
 Today, Roland continues to push boundaries, offering pianos for every budget, style and musical aspiration.
-So, if you're looking for a stunning high-tech piano that sounds just as good as it looks, this in-depth guide to the best Roland digital pianos is sure to help you find the perfect model for your needs.
+So, if you're looking for a stunning high-tech piano that sounds just as good as it looks, my in-depth guide to the best Roland digital pianos is sure to help you find the perfect model for your needs.

-Roland’s piano range is wide and varied, with something for every type of player - regardless of where you are in your playing career.
-Beginners of all ages love the celebrated RP and F series, the cabinet-style HP range would be a welcomed addition to any intermediate’s home, while the luxurious LX and GP series is ideal for the more advanced pianist.
+As you'd expect, Roland’s piano range is wide and varied, catering to every type of player, regardless of where you are in your playing career.
+Throughout my years in the industry, I’ve seen how beginners of all ages love the celebrated RP and F series.
+The fantastic HP range is a welcome addition to any pianist's home - and is what I use personally - while the luxurious LX and GP series are ideal for the more advanced players looking to make a statement.

-So, whether you’re a complete novice or a seasoned professional, you’ll want to join us on this journey through the greatest pianos produced by this iconic Japanese electronic instrument manufacturer.
+So, whether you’re a complete novice or a seasoned professional, I invite you to join me on this journey through the greatest pianos produced by this iconic Japanese electronic instrument manufacturer.

 Our top picks